AndreiRoibu/AndreiRoibu.github.io/_portfolio/05-meng-reinforcement-learning.md

 ## Task

 The core objective of my Master's thesis was to validate the feasibility of a biologically plausible training algorithm, **Direct Feedback Alignment (DFA)**, for training deep reinforcement learning agents.
-The goal was to develop and benchmark agents trained with DFA against those trained with standard backpropagation to assess its viability for future neuromorphic systems.
+The goal was to develop and benchmark agents trained with DFA against those trained with standard backpropagation to assess the viability of DFA training for future neuromorphic systems.

 <img src="/assets/images/meng1.png" alt="direct-feedback-alignment" class="align-center" style="border-radius: 1%;">